 The Douro Valley

-Literally meaning the “Golden River” the name is born from local folklore, of which legends speak that little bright rocks, resembling gold, could be found in the river, reflecting a golden hue across the surface water.
-Born in Spain, it winds across Northern Portugal, and courses right through the city of Porto before joining the Atlantic.
+Literally meaning the “Golden Valley” the name is born from local folklore.
+Legends say that little bright rocks, resembling gold, could be found in the river that cuts the valley, reflecting a golden hue across the surface water.
+Born in Spain, the Douro River winds across Northern Portugal, and courses right through the city of Porto before joining the Atlantic, carving a magnificent Valley with surrounding green hills, which are now the vineyards where the sweet Port wine is produced.

-As the Douro River twisted and turned through Portugal, it carved a magnificent Valley with surrounding green hills, which are now the vineyards where the sweet Port wine is produced.
 Besides being the home to some of the most astounding breathtaking views in Portugal, some local wineries offer wine-tasting experiences and set the perfect scenario for unique memories to be made.

 Sintra